-From the community of Attawapiskat First Nation to the southern reaches of Smooth Rock Falls, where a forest access road joins back to the Trans-Canada Highway, the team’s route will take them across sections of Ontario not frequently visited by tourists, across 600 km of Hudson Bay Lowland during the subarctic winter.
+From the community of Attawapiskat First Nation to the southern reaches of Smooth Rock Falls, where a forest access road joins back to the Trans-Canada Highway, the team’s route took them across sections of Ontario not frequently visited by tourists, across 600 km of Hudson Bay Lowland during the subarctic winter.

 The Hudson Bay Lowlands